matvign/batchrenamer/docs/documentation.md

 * fromfile_prefix_char: accept arguments from file

 ### Arguments:
-dir: specifies the file pattern to search for.
+path: specifies the file pattern to search for.
+If using wildcards, surround the pattern in quotes.
-Expands file pattern into directories.
-Only works for file patterns ending with a slash.
+Expands pattern into directories or those ending with a slash.
 Doesn't apply to paths using special characters.
 e.g. testdir/ -> testdir/\*

 ### Optional arguments:
 ```
-spaces:     replace whitespace with specified char. replace with underscore by default
+spaces:     replace whitespace with specified char. default character is underscore (_)
-translate:  replaces specified characters with opposing characters. argument lengths must be equal
+translate:  replaces characters with opposing characters. argument lengths must be equal
-slice:      slices a portion of the file. must follow 'start:end:step' format (can have missing values)
+slice:      slices a portion of the file to keep. must follow 'start:end:step' format (can have missing values)
 case:       changes case of file to upper/lower/swap/capitalise word
 bracr:      remove brackets and text.
-append:     append text to file
 prepend:    prepend text to file
-sequence:   use numbers and append
+postpend:     append text to file
+sequence:   apply a sequence to the file
-extension:  change extension of file
+extension:  change extension of file (empty extensions are allowed)
-regex:      use regex to replace. one argument removes that instance
+regex:      use regex to replace. a single argument removes that instance
 quiet:      suppress output. only shows what will be renamed and prompt
 verbose:    show what args were invoked and prompts for every file rename
 version:    show version